Flood geology: George McCready Price

-Kulp accused Price of ignorance and deception, and concluded that "this unscientific theory of flood geology has done and will do considerable harm to the strong propagation of the gospel among educated people".
+Kulp accused Price of ignorance and deception, concluding that "this unscientific theory of flood geology has done and will do considerable harm to the strong propagation of the gospel among educated people".
 Price said nothing during the presentation and discussion.
 When invited to speak, he "said something very brief which missed what everyone was waiting for".
 Further publications made the ASA's opposition to flood geology clear.